atg25/portfolio/docs/06-implementation.md

 - **Theming & Typography:**

-  - Color and typography variables are defined in `src/app/globals.css` and follow the Everyman archetype for clarity and approachability.
+  - Color and typography variables are defined in `src/app/globals.css` and follow the Creator archetype for boldness and creativity.
-  - Only Inter/system-ui is used for headings and body text.
+  - Inter and Montserrat (or Poppins) are used for headings and body text, as set in Tailwind and CSS variables.

 - **Accessibility:**
   - All navigation and interactive elements include ARIA labels and are keyboard accessible.